dariosg/eci35_hetprog/lab_handout.md

 `fpga_emu` make target to ensure that your code is correct, and then use the report target to check the output.
 The full bitstream generation can take a few hours.

+### Question 1

+Please generate the optimization report and analyse the frequency and initiation interval of the code?
+What could be the possible bottleneck?

 ### Optional